jimmywim/SPRestAPI/README.md

 ### README - SPRestAPI

 James Love (jimmywim)

+UPDATE - May 14th 2013
+I have added a class that handles FormsAuthentication (called SPFormsAuth.m).
+This works in SharePoint 2010, which makes for an interesting point.
+I have also added a couple of properties which can enhance the outgoing request, including setting a SOAPMethod, and adding a SOAP Payload.
+This actually allows you to call the bog standard ASMX web services in SharePoint, which means this can become a generic iOS SharePoint Library.
+This then means I might have to rename this project, and refactor hell of a lot of code to take away the 'REST' side of things.
+Anyway, if you want to use it with SharePoint 2010, you'll need to set the SOAPAction (using the setSoapAction message), set the method to POST, and finally set the payload.
+This needs to be the full SOAP envelope for your request.
+If I decide to rename and refactor this to a generic SharePoint library, then I'll probably simplify this such that you simply pass in a method name and the code will store the SOAP envelope for you, but I'll see how it goes.

+If I do decide to rename the project, I'll keep this one alive but freeze it, and create a new project site with the new code in there.
+Watch this space!

 December 13th 2012

 This is a simple API for helping with authentication and calling the SharePoint REST APIs from iOS devices.